top of page

 A Starting Point

 Most well-styled sofas follow a general structure.
+Start with:

 • Larger pillows in the back